kdiffin/diffinlist/README.md

 - [Tailwind](https://tailwindcss.com/) - A utility-first CSS framework for rapid UI development
 - [Radix UI](https://radix-ui.com/) - A collection of composable React components and design tokens for building high-quality, treeshakable and accessible user interfaces
 - [React](https://react.dev/) - A JavaScript library for building user interfaces

-## Features

-The application is going to feature:

-- Creating your own playlists
-- Seeing users latest playlists
-- Viewing other users profiles
-- Sharing your playlist with others
-- Liking other users playlists
-- A dark mode only design
-- Accessible user interface with the help of Radix UI

 readme.md made by chatgpt lmao